AdobeDocs/experience-manager-64.en/help/sites-administering/scene7-http2faq.md

 To use HTTP/2, you must meet the following requirements:

 * Use secure HTTPS for your rich media requests.
-* Use the Adobe-bundled CDN (content delivery network) as part of your Scene7 license.
+* Use the Adobe-bundled CDN (content delivery network) as part of your Dynamic Media Classic license.
-* Use a dedicated domain (that is, `images.company.com` or `mycompany.scene7.com`), not a generic Scene7 domain (that is, `s7d1.scene7.com`, `s7d2.scene7.com`, or `s7d13.scene7.com`).
+* Use a dedicated domain (that is, `images.company.com` or `mycompany.scene7.com`), not a generic Dynamic Media Classic domain (that is, `s7d1.scene7.com`, `s7d2.scene7.com`, or `s7d13.scene7.com`).

   To find your domains, [log into your instance of Scene7 Publishing System](https://www.adobe.com/marketing-cloud/experience-manager/scene7-login.html) for each company account.

   Click **[!UICONTROL Setup &gt; Application Setup &gt; General Settings]**.
-Look for the field labelled "Published Server Name".
+Look for the field labelled **Published Server Name**.
 If you are currently using a generic Scene7 domain, you can request moving over to your own custom domain as part of this transition.

-## What is the process for enabling HTTP/2 for my Scene7 account? {#what-is-the-process-for-enabling-http-for-my-scene-account}
+## What is the process for enabling HTTP/2 for my Dynamic Media Classic account? {#what-is-the-process-for-enabling-http-for-my-scene-account}

 You must initiate the request to switch over to HTTP/2; it is not automatically done for you.